pgbouncer/pgbouncer/doc/config.md

     compatible with databases using the `auth_user` option.
 The service name reported to PAM is "pgbouncer". `pam` is not supported in the HBA configuration file.

+ldap
+:   LDAP is used to authenticate users with ldap server(OpenLDAP on Linux or AD on Windows).
+In order to use ldap, `auth_type` needs to be set to `hba`.
+The value of `auth_hba_file` has also to be set.
+And the content of the `auth_hba_file` could be the same format like `pg_hba.conf` in Postgres.

 ### auth_hba_file

 HBA configuration file to use when `auth_type` is `hba`.
 See